 The most clear-cut sign of a narcissistic mother is her complete and utter self-absorption.

-Interestingly, narcissistic mothers can go the other way and be totally absent from your life because quite frankly, they’re just not interested.
-They’ve got their own life going on, which is far more important to them.
+For the absent narcissistic mother, quite frankly, she’s just not interested.
+She’s got their own life going on, which is far more important to her.

-If you’re still not sure on whether or not you’re dealing with a narcissistic mother, here are some very common traits that you might recognise.
+If you’re still not sure whether or not you’re dealing with a narcissistic mother, here are some very common traits that you might recognise.

 Signs of a Narcissistic Mother:

-- Has an air of superiority and arrogance
+• Has an air of superiority and arrogance

-- Manipulates and takes advantage of others
+• Manipulates and takes advantage of others

-- Doesn’t respect your boundaries (in fact, you’re not even allowed to have boundaries)
+• Doesn’t respect your boundaries (in fact, you’re not even allowed to have boundaries)

-- Lack of empathy and sincerity
+• Lack of empathy and sincerity

-- She’ll compete with you (particularly with her daughters)
+• She’ll compete with you (particularly with her daughters)

-- Inflated need for admiration
+• Inflated need for admiration

-- Entitled (feels she can have, say and do whatever she likes, just for being her)
+• Entitled (feels she can have, say and do whatever she likes, just for being her)

-- Exaggerates talents, skills and achievements
+• Exaggerates talents, skills and achievements

-- She’s always the victim, who everyone must pander to
+• She’s always the victim, who everyone must pander to

-- Gaslights you to manipulate your perception and twist things around to her view
+• Gaslights you to manipulate your perception and twist things around to her view

-- Acts nice in public, but is awful at home
+• Acts nice in public, but is awful at home

-- Avoids accountability and is never wrong (she’ll never apologise for things she’s done)
+• Avoids accountability and is never wrong (she’ll never apologise for things she’s done)

 Standing up to a Narcissistic Mother

-By now if you’re still reading, you’ve probably recognised that you’re dealing with a narc mother.
+By now if you’re still reading, you’ve probably recognised that you’re dealing with a narcissistic mother.
 So, what can you do about it?
 Is standing up to a narcissistic mother even a good idea?

-Due to the nature of narcissistic personality disorder (NPD), I do not recommend calling your mother out and telling her she’s a narcissist.
+Due to the nature of Narcissistic Personality Disorder (NPD), I do not recommend calling your mother out and telling her she’s a narcissist.

-From there, she may even proceed to smearing your name throughout the family.
+From there, she may even proceed to smear your name throughout the family.
 Why?
 Because she needs to control the storyline and cannot have you talking to anyone else before she’s gotten in first with her version of events.

 So, when it comes to standing up to a narcissistic mother, what is the best way to protect yourself, while causing the least amount of collateral damage as possible?

-Here are some tactics, which will help you to reclaim (or claim for the first time) your life, and take your own power back from your narcissistic mother.
+Here are some tactics, which will help you to reclaim (or claim for the first time) your life, and take your power back from your narcissistic mother.

 Set boundaries